 Use the hashtag tool!
 When you do tweet something, at the end of your tweet add “#” and your industry name.
 (Read why hashtags are important for more info.)
 This will organize all your tweets and content onto a public thread about that very industry topic.
-It simply helps organize your tweets and increases your chances of getting discovered if consumers are interesting in those topics.
+It simply helps organize your tweets and increases your chances of being discovered by consumers of your vertical interests.

 Twitter also supports advertising products where you can pro-actively promote yourself to a target audience of Twitter users based on their demographics, profiles, and types of tweets they engage with.
 Call-to-actions can be clicks on your website, email address collection (for re-marketing), or simply more followers:

 Just head to Twitter.com and set up an account.
 In about 2 mins you can start tweeting anything you like.
 If you know anyone (friends, peers, current customers) who is on Twitter, follow them and they most likely will follow you back.
 This is where you start your network.